 All of this considered, there is one big thing missing.
-I mean, WhatsApp earns $1 per download on iOS and $1 per year on other platforms (and not even for every user).
-Even with a large user base, the company’s revenue might only be hundreds of millions of dollars at the time of purchase.
+I mean, even if WhatsApp earned $1 per download on iOS and $1 per year on other platforms (and not even for every user), and had a large user base, the company’s revenue might have only been hundreds of millions of dollars at the time of purchase.
 Thus, there is a large, unfilled gap between hundreds of millions and $19 billion.

-So why was so much offered for WhatsApp?
-Because that is how much the app is worth to Facebook.
+In WhatsApps case, it was acquired for billions because that is how much the app was worth to Facebook.
 450 million users at the time of purchase, growth opportunity, future prospects, behavioral data, contact lists, keeping the app out of the hands of competitors.
 All of these things have a price tag.
 And a hefty one, it appears.